-Section 4

-2015 Conclusions and 2016 Action Plan
+Section 4 2018 Conclusions and 2019 Action Plan

-The process to coordinate transmission equipment outages and the metrics that track performance continue to identify areas of continued success as well as room for improvement.
-The noteworthy progress made with the judicious scheduling of transmission-outage requests in 2015 was attributed to the increased use of historical and forward-looking metrics.
+The process to coordinate transmission equipment outages and the metrics that track performance continue to identify areas of continued success and areas that may require improvement.
+The noteworthy progress made with the judicious scheduling of transmission-outage requests in 2018 can be attributed to the increased use of historical and forward-looking metrics, as well as better-defined metrics.
+These metrics have increased the quality of outage submissions and have increased the timeliness of submissions, which supports planning processes for all entities involved.
 The historical results, represented as lag indicators, helped identify past outage-coordination behaviors that appear cyclical in nature, and the forward-looking metrics, represented as lead indicators, helped identify opportunities for additional coordination and scheduling improvements.
 The lead and lag indicators helped improve submittal behaviors for long-term outages and expand awareness of the long-term outage-coordination process by those coordinating the work, PTOs, LCCs, generator owners, and the ISO.
+The better-defined metrics increase outage-scheduling flexibility throughout the full outage-coordination process, and they have expanded expectations for the PTO and LCCs.
 An evaluation of the metrics and indicators used to measure performance indicates the continued need for and promotes further improvements in the outage-coordination process.
 Specific metrics incrementally improved, are as follows:

-- Communications of total transmission-outage cancellations before 10:00 a.m. improved 7.8% (from 60% to 67.8%). - Planned outages submitted with ≥21 days advanced notice improved 2.4% (from 81% to 83.3%). - The quantity of MTE equipment outages to be submitted more than 90 days before the scheduled start date improved by 8.5% (from 62.6% to 71.1%). - The overall quantity of all equipment outages to be submitted more than 90 days before the scheduled start date improved 4.5% (from 44.7% to 49.1).
+- Communication of total transmission-outage cancellations before 10:00 a.m. increased to 66%; this is a 6% improvement from 2017. - The quantity of MTE equipment outages to be submitted more than 90 days before the scheduled start date improved by 0.8% (from 74.8% to 75.6%) - The ISO improved the cause codes used in reflecting the cancellation of transmission-outage requests.